AnnaSzk/owasp-mstg/Document/0x05a-Platform-Overview.md

 	</receiver>
 ```

-When receiving an implicit intent, Android will list all apps that have registered a given action in their filters.
+When receiving an implicit intent Android will list all apps that have registered a given action in their filters.
 If more than one app is matching, then Android will list all those apps and will require the user to make a selection.

-An interesting feature concerning Broadcast Receivers is that they be assigned a priority; this way, an intent will be delivered to all receivers authorized to get them according to their priority.
+An interesting feature concerning Broadcast Receivers is that they can be assigned a priority; this way, an intent will be delivered to all receivers authorized to get them according to their priority.

 A Local Broadcast Manager can be used to make sure intents are received only from the internal app, and that any intent from any other app will be discarded.
 This is very useful to improve security.

 ##### Content Providers

-Android is using SQLite to store data permanently: as it is in Linux, data is stored in files.
-SQLite is an open-source, light and efficient technology for relational data storage that does not require much processing power, making it ideal for use in the mobile world.
+Android is using SQLite to store data permanently: like in Linux, data is stored in files.
+SQLite is an open-source, light and efficient technology for relational data storage that does not require much processing power making it ideal for the use in the mobile world.
 An entire API is available to the developer with specific classes (Cursor, ContentValues, SQLiteOpenHelper, ContentProvider, ContentResolver, ...).
 SQLite is not run in a separate process from a given app, but it is part of it.
 By default, a database belonging to a given app is only accessible to this app.
-However, Content Providers offer a great mechanism to abstract data sources (including databases, but also flat files) for a more easy use in an app; they also provide a standard and efficient mechanism to share data between apps, including native ones.
+However, Content Providers offer a great mechanism to abstract data sources (including databases, but also flat files) for a more easy use in the app.
+They also provide a standard and efficient mechanism to share data between apps, including native ones.
 In order to be accessible to other apps, content providers need to be explicitly declared in the Manifest file of the app that will share it.
 As long as Content Providers are not declared, they are not exported and can only be called by the app that creates them.

 Content Providers are implemented through a URI addressing scheme: they all use the content:// model.
 Whatever the nature of sources is (SQLite database, flat file, ...), the addressing scheme is always the same, abstracting what sources are and offering a unique scheme to the developer.
 Content providers offer all regular operations on databases: create, read, update, delete.
 That means that any app with proper rights in its manifest file can manipulate the data from other apps.